BucknellLaunch/launch-bucknell-reader-v2.0/README.md

 Launch is an organization at Bucknell University to promote innovations and entrepreneurship.
 This app is funded by and is developed for Launch.

+## Wiki
+Check out the wiki [here](https://github.com/BucknellLaunch/launch-bucknell-reader-v2.0/wiki)!
+The goal is to have documentations for every class I wrote!

 ## Want to contribute?

 Fork this project first to your Github account.
 Download [Android Studio](https://developer.android.com/sdk/installing/studio.html) and clone project from your Github repo.
 Check out the tutorial [here](http://stackoverflow.com/questions/16597092/how-to-clone-a-remote-git-repository-with-android-studio)!